Online Pedagogy Competency Course

 “It has provided me with ideas of how I can use technology to engage the students and to assess their knowledge.” – URI Faculty, Summer 2016

-The Online Pedagogy Competency Courses (formerly Online Teaching Fellows Program- OLTF) has been re-designed to better serve the needs and time constraints of the URI community interested in Online and Blended Pedagogy.
-Now, completion of the program will entail 2 sections.
-You have the option to participate in both, or to participate in the course(s) that will allow you to meet your individual pedagogical goals.
+The Online Pedagogy Competency Course (formerly Online Teaching Fellows Program- OLTF) has been re-designed to better serve the needs and time constraints of the URI community interested in Online and Blended Pedagogy.

-ALL Online Pedagogy Competency Courses are taught asynchronously online.
+The Online Pedagogy Competency Course is taught asynchronously online.

 Fall 2017: Monday, September 18 – Sunday, October 15

 In the newly redesigned Online Pedagogy course, you can now complete the requirements for an online teaching certificate in just ONE four-week online course!
 Over the four weeks, we will cover best practices of online teaching, writing learning outcomes and creating an effective syllabus, assessing learning, design decisions, Quality Matters, and building content.
 While intensive, we have changed the expectations and outcomes to facilitate the work of designing an online course, with practical exercises and assignments, as well as some collaborative discussions.
 You will emerge from this course with a solid start to your online course site!

 This course is NOT self-paced.
 Each lesson operates with due dates for discussions and assignments, and to be successful, you must participate fully.
 The experience of learning as an online student is beyond useful to a good online teacher; sitting in the seat of your students will open your eyes to their experience.

 Please go here to enroll.
 The first session runs from Monday, September 18 through Sunday, October 15.